ProfilePic

 • 12% use an app to round up purchases into a savings account

 Kiley Peters, founder and CEO of Brainchild Studios, says millennials have had to adjust to an aggressive saving strategy because of financial circumstances they inherited.
 "Many Millennials entered the workforce during the financial crisis of 2007-2009.
-At that time, they saw the strain their parents may have encountered and started placing a greater emphasis on savings.
+At that time, they saw the strain their parents may have encountered and started emphasizing savings more.
 Some had a tough time finding employment regardless of education.
 Today, many millennials are in some of their peak money-making years, and then along came COVID-19 and robbed millions of employment,” says Peters.

-“We know this generation values experiences over things and the greatest experience they're seeking for themselves in their future is financial independence and the opportunity to potentially retire early if possible.
+“We know this generation value experiences over things.
+The greatest experience they're seeking for themselves in their future is financial independence and the opportunity to potentially retire early if possible.
 Many of them are in positions of massive student loan debt and financially supporting growing families but also supporting their aging parents,” says Peters.
-“So, finding ways to make more money and be intentional about their time is of utmost importance.
+“So, finding ways to make more money and be intentional about their time is paramount.
 Saving for retirement and major life goals are key motivators to achieving the life they desperately want to build for themselves."

-And again, its millennial moms that are leading the way for recognizing the need to fund a retirement account.
-The number of millennial moms who automatically fund a retirement account to save money increased 26% from 2020 to 2021, according to the Brainchild survey.
+Again, millennial moms are leading the way in recognizing the need to fund a retirement account.
+According to the Brainchild survey, the number of millennial moms who automatically fund a retirement account to save money increased 26% from 2020 to 2021.